Spaceman of Bohemia: Reception

 Jason Heller, a writer for NPR, and Hari Kunzru, a writer for The New York Times, both praise Kalfař's novel for turning the sci-fi genre on its head.
 Kunzru states that Spaceman of Bohemia does not get hung up explaining some of the more technical aspects of the sci-fi genre; rather the "extravagant conceptual furniture" that the novel's story sets up "are merely metaphors for the human-scale issues that are its real concerns".
 Kunzru continues, saying of the book, "That’s not to say Kalfař hasn’t done his research.
 There are lovingly detailed passages on the mechanics of going to the toilet and cleaning your teeth in orbit, the dangers of muscle wastage and other minutiae of life in zero gravity, but all the whizzy space business is harnessed to the basic question of what it means to leave and whether it’s possible to come back."
 Tibor Fischer in The Guardian writes, "'Spaceman of Bohemia' should win many fans.
 It’s 'Solaris' with laughs, history lessons and a pig killing."

 Film adaptation

-On October 26, 2020, Netflix announced that the novel will be adapted into a feature film titled Spaceman, directed by Johan Renck, with a screenplay by Colby Day and starring Adam Sandler and Carey Mulligan.
+In 2020, Netflix announced that the novel would be adapted into a feature film titled Spaceman, directed by Johan Renck, with a screenplay by Colby Day and starring Adam Sandler and Carey Mulligan.

-Filming for Spaceman began in June, 2021, in Prague, Czech Republic.
+In June 2021, filming began in Prague, Czech Republic.

+Spaceman premiered at the 74th Berlin International Film Festival on February 21, 2024, and received a limited theatrical release on February 23, 2024 before its streaming debut by Netflix on March 1, 2024.